 The answer choices are a collection of unrelated true/false statements such that the question can be answered correctly without reading the question stem.

 Two or more distractors are not credible.
+For open-reference questions, if the question stem provides the reference title and/or number and a distractor can be easily eliminated because it is not located anywhere in the reference, then that distractor should be considered not credible.

 3. Based on review item 2 above, the question as written is either flawed (F) or not flawed (NF) .